Rachel Mochizuki, AMFT (she/her)

 BIO:

-Hi, I’m so glad you’re here!
-I’m Rachel, she/her, an associate marriage and family therapist (AMFT #151075) under the supervision of Kelli Penner and Ludine Pierre.
-As a relational and systemic therapist, I focus on understanding the relationships and systems (ex: family, community, and culture) that shape who you are to better support your growth.
-My integrative approach draws from Internal Family Systems and psychodynamic theories to explore how your relationships impact your world and how different parts of you can hold your experiences, hopes, and strengths.
+As a relational and systemic therapist, I focus on understanding the relationships and systems (e.g., family, community, and culture) that shape who you are to better support your growth.
+My integrative approach draws from Internal Family Systems and psychodynamic theories to explore how your relationships impact your world and how different parts of you hold your experiences, hopes, and strengths.
+At the heart of my work at Spaces Therapy is the belief that relational safety, trust, and connection are essential for therapeutic relationships.
+I bring attuned empathy, deep listening, curiosity, and a sense of grounded warmth—often with a little humor—to the space, laying the groundwork for deeper healing.

 Guiding Principles: